 - Does the public liability insurance cover the use of the swimming pool at my property?

-For both UK and overseas property the policy includes public liability insurance of £5m, which covers liability claims arising from the usage of swimming pools.
-This is automatically included when you choose buildings or contents insurance and protects you in the event of an accident involving your swimming pool - for example slips and trips or cuts from broken tiles.Back to Contents
+The policy includes public liability insurance of £5m, which covers liability claims arising from the usage of swimming pools.
+This is automatically included when you choose buildings or contents insurance and protects you in the event of an accident involving your swimming pool - for example, slips and trips or cuts from broken tiles.Back to Contents

 - Who are the insurers?